ucsbieee/mapache64emu/README.md

 Runs with memory dump "rom file" as argument, by default looks for mapache64.bin if run from ```make run```

-M:ust be run with font.png in the same directory
+Must be run with font.png in the same directory